Hazix00/HotelListing-API/README.md

 Dotnet 6 rest api to manage list of Hotels and their Countries.

-The Database : Sql Server
+The Database : Sql Server.

-ORM          : EntiryFrameworkCore
+ORM          : EntiryFrameworkCore.

-Auth         : IdentityCore
+Auth         : IdentityCore.